2 Reviews

 The content is currently being reviewed by the Hwahae operations team, and the verification will be completed by the next business day (excluding weekends and holidays) from the date the review was written.Reviewed by The Hwahae Testers

 This review was written by The Hwahae Testers who received the product for free and evaluated it with a sense of representing Hwahae.
 The review is completely unbiased and honest, with no guidelines or restrictions.
-Reviews by The Hwahae Testers undergo the same strict verification process as regular reviews, and if they don't meet our standards, revisions will be requested.ProsConvenient to use!
-The downside of sunscreen is that it needs to be applied by hand or with a puff, but the stick format is a great feature.
-When applied to a dry, flaky face, it provides a slight moisturizing effect, preventing the skin from feeling too dry and parched.
-Despite my sensitive skin, it does not cause any breakouts.
-It is free of allergens, so it is safe to use.
+Reviews by The Hwahae Testers undergo the same strict verification process as regular reviews, and if they don't meet our standards, revisions will be requested.ProsConvenient application!
+Unlike regular sunscreens that can be a hassle to apply with hands or puffs, the stick format is a great feature.
+When applied to dry, parched skin, it provides a bit of hydration, making flaky and dehydrated skin feel slightly more moisturized.
+Despite having sensitive skin, it doesn't cause any blemishes.
+I appreciate that it's free from allergens, allowing for worry-free use.